 Many investment objectives

-All investors want (1) “rapid growth” in portfolio value and (2) portfolio income that is “high” and growing.
-Unfortunately, it is impossible to “get it all.”
+Most investors want rapid growth in portfolio value and portfolio income that is high and growing.
+Unfortunately, it is impossible to get it all.
 Investors, therefore, must prioritize.

-Covered calls, it would seem, fit only into the “income-oriented” type of investments since the premium received from selling covered calls does two things.
-First, it increases cash income, and, second, it places a limit on potential stock price gains, because the sold call limits potential stock price appreciation.
+Covered calls, it would seem, fit only into the income-oriented type of investments since the premium received from selling covered calls does two things.
+First, it increases cash income, and, second, it places a limit on potential stock price gains, because the sold stock limits how much a covered call seller can profit from a stock's appreciation.

 The covered call strategy, however, should not be relegated only to income-oriented investors.
 As the following examples illustrate, a wide range of investors can benefit from covered calls.
-From long-term investor to short-term investor, from casual trader to aggressive trader and from growth-oriented risk taker to income-oriented conservative, the covered call strategy can help target investment objectives.
+From long-term investor to short-term investor, from casual trader to aggressive trader and from growth-oriented risk taker, to income-oriented conservative, the covered call strategy can help investors achieve investment objectives.

 The long-term investor with price targets